Skip to content

 To get the changes, the only thing Teamscale needs is a connection to your repository.
 You've already done that when you set up your first project.

 For the test coverage, you can upload your existing test coverage if you are already collecting it for your tests.
-Alternatively, you can learn how to collect coverage for your programming language.
+Alternatively, you can learn how to collect coverage for your programming language and even for manual tests.
 If you want to follow a step-by-step guide with an example project, you can use our tutorials for Java and C#

 Once you set up both the connection to the version control system and the upload of the test coverage you can learn how to interpret the results of TGA efficiently and how to create a TGA dashboard.
 You can also learn how to analyze Test Gaps aggregated by issues.